BlenderEnvironments/1_Getting_Started/README.md

 **After watching (learning outcomes)…**

 You will be able to manipulate objects in your scene, moving them, rotating them and changing their size

+### 5 Basic Model Oganisation

+**In this video (objectives)…**

+1. Naming our objects
+2. Useing collections
+3. Organisation is down to you
+4. Join individual mesh objects into one

+**After watching (learning outcomes)…**

+Understand that naming and organisation might not seem important with smaller files but it is critical in larger ones